 When using the time-of-flight method, the tag measures how long it takes for the radio signal to travel from the tag to the anchor and back to the tag.
 We can then calculate the distance from the tag to each anchor.
 Once we have the distances to at least four anchors, we can calculate the X, Y and Z coordinates of the tag.

 When using the time-difference-of-arrival method, the tag sends out data packets, sometimes called “blinks”.
 All the nearby anchors pick up this blink message but do not respond back.
 As the anchors are located at different distances from the tag, the message does not reach every anchor at the exact same moment in time.
 These time differences between the anchors are the basis for the calculation to determine the X, Y and Z coordinates of the tag.
 The key point here is that all the anchors must work in sync; otherwise, the results will be meaningless.

 The characteristics of both methodologies translate into real-life advantages and disadvantages for an RTLS application.

 As previously stated, one of the essential prerequisites of the TDoA method is keeping the anchors in sync.
 I cannot emphasize this enough, that as we measure the flight times of radio wave propagation, the synchronization must be really precise.
 This can be a real challenge, both because the anchors are usually far from each other and our synchronization signals can’t move any faster than the speed of light.

 The solution for this precise synchronization problem lies in special hardware, which makes the whole RTLS setup more expensive.
 There are special clock generation units needed, as well as approximately 20-40% more expensive anchors, which should be able to extract and use the synchronization signals.
+Moreover, TDoA anchor planning has more limitations, because you have to consider that each tracking cell has to have a master anchor.
 Overall, the TDoA method has a direct negative impact on the RTLS’ payback time.

 TDoA allows you to track more tags, more often